-He also has had a long and healthy career as a stage actor, including playing Joe in the Royal National Theatre's production of Angels in America in addition to starring in Broadway productions of A Steady Rain (opposite Hugh Jackman) and Harold Pinter’s Betrayal.
+He also has had a long and healthy career as a stage actor, including playing Joe in the Royal National Theatre's production of Angels in America in addition to starring in Broadway productions of A Steady Rain (opposite Hugh Jackman) and Harold Pinters Betrayal.
 He returned to the stage for an off Broadway production of Othello in December 2016/January 2017, playing Iago opposite David Oyelowo as the title character.

-He married Rachel Weisz in June 2011.
+Daniel's second wife is Rachel Weisz since June 2011.